wivalconcept/splunk-powershell-threat-detection-lab/README.md

-# splunk-powershell-threat-detection-lab

-Splunk PowerShell Threat Detection Lab
+# Splunk PowerShell Threat Detection Lab

 A hands-on SOC and detection-engineering lab that uses Sysmon telemetry and Splunk Enterprise to detect suspicious PowerShell